Rockledge Civic Hub - 530 Barton Boulevard

 This exciting project is complete and open for residents and visitors alike to enjoy!
 The City is enthused about the transformation this endeavor will bring to City events and gatherings!
-Immediately adjacent to City Hall is transformed into a 1.6-acre Civic Hub which will include parkland, lighting, walkways, a band shell and market area.
+Immediately adjacent to City Hall, is the site for a 1.6-acre Civic Hub which will include parkland, lighting, walkways, a stage and market area.
 This will be the premier center for the City’s community events and provide a safe, attractive place for the community to recreate and enjoy the outdoors!

 About Redevelopment Agencies